-The Bible: Mormon Researcher Of Christianity History Says Last Five Centuries Suggest Truth Of Creation Story
+The Bible: Mormon Researcher Of Christian History Says Last Five Centuries Suggest Truth Of Creation Story

 “So if the interpretation is inevitable and contingent upon the assumptions of the interpreters, then we need to look at interpretive assumptions,” Spackman said.

-Spackman’s remarks figured into his description as to how developments in world history for the past five centuries indicate that the Creation story in the Book of Genesis is divine, suggesting that he thinks it is one of the “revolutions” in the history.
+Spackman’s remarks figured into his description as to how developments in world history for the past five centuries indicate that the Creation story in the Book of Genesis is divine, suggesting that he thinks it is one of the “revolutions” in history.

 “Revolutions in ways of thinking are in many ways the most influential and far-reaching of all revolutions,” Spackman said last week at the 2018 Mormon Studies Conference at Utah Valley University, where he and biology professors, all members of The Church of Jesus Christ of Latter-day Saints, were peppered with questions about Mormonism and science.

-Spackman, who is working on a PhD in the history of Christianity at Claremont Graduate University, made that remark after citing Alan Kors, a history professor at the University of Pennsylvania.
-Then he said “One of the hardest of the hardest things to convince students of in general is that ideas and ways of thinking and ways of understanding the world have a history.”
+Spackman, who is working on a Ph.D. in the history of Christianity at Claremont Graduate University, made that remark after citing Alan Kors, a history professor at the University of Pennsylvania.
+Then he said, “One of the hardest of the hardest things to convince students of in general is that ideas and ways of thinking and ways of understanding the world have a history.”

 “Although most generations and cultures view their own ways of thinking about the world as somehow ‘natural,’ ideas, including our most fundamental ways of thinking, change over time and have a particular history,” Spackman said.